MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/getting-started/lnxGettingStarted.md

 ---
-ms.date:  06/04/2021
-keywords:  dsc,powershell,configuration,setup
+description: This topic explains how to get started using PowerShell Desired State Configuration (DSC) for Linux. ms.date: 06/04/2021
 title: Get started with Desired State Configuration (DSC) for Linux
-description: This topic explains how to get started using PowerShell Desired State Configuration (DSC) for Linux.
 ---
 # Get started with Desired State Configuration (DSC) for Linux